rockscript/rockscript/README.md

 ### Commercial offerings

-**RockScript consulting** gets you in depth expertise help you use RockScript in your project.
-We have discount pricing for consulting that helps you evaluate if RockScript is a good fit.
+**RockScript Consulting** gets you in depth expertise to help you use RockScript in the best way for your project.

-The **RockScript Devtool** is a web based tool that provides convenience for developers.
-This tool is free, but not open source.
-You have to register and provide us with your contact details in order to get it.  (planned)

-The **RockScript Manager** is a commercial extension of the dev tool to monitor and administer production RockScript servers.  (later)
+**RockScript Service** is a SaaS version of the server with the UI to deploy, test, continuously integrate, monitor and administer the server. (planned)

-**RockScript Service** is a SaaS version of the server and includes development tool, monitoring and administration.  (later)
+**RockScript On-Premise** is an on-premise version of the SaaS product that can be installed on your own systems. (later)

+### Thanks

+Thanks to [GitHub](https://github.com) for hosting the code, community and website.

+Thanks to JetBrains for their support to open source and the free [Intellij IDEA Ultimate](https://www.jetbrains.com/idea/) license.

+Thanks to [Travis CI](https://travis-ci.org/) for their continuous integration

 ### Alternatives